Period Poverty & the Period Products Bill

 Although period poverty in Canada may not be as extreme as the cases mentioned above, Canada is a perfect example of how there is always room for improvement when it comes to accessibility and affordability.
 Because the Government of Canada does not nationally mandate all schools and workplaces to provide free menstrual products, 70% of people who menstruate have to miss work or school due to their period.
 Even if you don’t have to miss due to an unexpected period, 1/3 of people who menstruate under 25 struggles to afford menstrual products, which can cost up to $6000 in their lifetime.

 That number can increase dramatically depending on the region.
 Northern Indigenous communities regularly lack access to basic goods and services.
 The goods that are available can triple in price because of how remote some communities are.
 As a result, Indigenous Canadians are forced to pay up to $18 for a box of tampons that would cost around $5 in central regions.
-This regional gap in pricing leaves people choosing between food or menstrual care.
+This regional gap in pricing leaves people choosing between food or menstrual hygiene.

 The Tampon Tuesday Movement